-Cybersecurity Certificate vs Associates Degree.
-Which one is better, or even worth it?
+Cybersecurity associates vs certificate, which choice is better depends on your level of education and work experience.
 This is the question of the day.
 Well, let us dive into why Cybersecurity in the first place.
 Here is one of the best reasons to choose this field.

 Cybersecurity Certificate vs Associates Degree

 STEM classes may also be available as part of a certificate program.
-For example, CompTIA Security+ exam certifications, which is the basic security skills needed in IT job roles and entry-level cybersecurity jobs such as the cybersecurity analyst.
+For example, CompTIA Security+ exam certifications, which are the basic security skills needed in IT job roles and entry-level cybersecurity jobs such as cybersecurity analyst.
 Other examples may be CompTIA CySA+ and the CompTIA Advanced Security Practitioner (CASP+).
-The Cost are usually between $300 and $500 for CompTIA cybersecurity certifications.
+The Cost is usually between $300 and $500 for CompTIA cybersecurity certifications.
 This may not include the cost of study materials and/or classes required to graduate.

 What Cybersecurity Degrees have to offer

 As far as Cybersecurity Degrees, such as the Associate in Cybersecurity, the programs will offer more in-depth information compared to the certificate.
 Most associate degrees are about 60 credits and take from 18 months to two years.
 As far as cost, most cybersecurity associate degrees are slightly more than the cost it takes to complete the certificate.
 In fact, more than 80 percent of Cybersecurity jobs will require candidates to have either an associate degree or even a bachelor’s degree in the cybersecurity field to be hired; about four percent of employers may require a graduate-level degree.
 College degrees can be pricey, however, the average tuition cost to attend an in-state school is around 72% less than the full price of private colleges, according to the US News and World report.